Francis Smith (artist): Move to Paris

 In 1907, he settled in Paris, where he studied with other Portuguese artists, such as Eduardo Viana, Emmerico Nunes and Amadeo de Souza-Cardoso at the Académie Julian under Jean-Paul Laurens.
-Amongst others, he became a friend of Marcel Proust.
+Among others, he became a friend of Marcel Proust.
 From then until his death, he rarely returned to Portugal, living in part on a pension from his father.

 He exhibited in Portugal at the 1911 Exposições de Humoristas e Modernistas, considered a landmark in the development of Portuguese art, and in 1916 at the Galeria de Artes.
 In 1925 he exhibited at the First Autumn Salon of the National Society of Fine Arts in Lisbon, organized by Viana, and two years later contributed to the decoration of the modernist Bristol Club nightclub in Lisbon.
 He held an individual show in 1934 at the Salão Bobone in Lisbon but from that year he did not return to Portugal, even though his wife, the sculptor Yvonne Mortier, was a Jew, and they were forced to flee Paris for the south of France when Germany invaded in 1940.
 He had taken French nationality when they married and, at that time, shortened his name to Francis.

 His work has been divided into three phases.
 In his early phase (1907–1914), he was influenced by Fauvism and by Henri Matisse.
 His middle phase (1914–1925) was a period of experimentation with Cubism and Surrealism, while from 1925 until his death he followed a more figurative art style, focusing on landscapes and still lifes.
 Much of his work explored memories of childhood places.
 It was sometimes compared with that of Maurice Utrillo, although in his art he remained faithful to his memories of Portugal, particularly of Lisbon.
 He rarely held solo exhibitions in Paris but is known to have exhibited at the Berthe Weill, Collete Weill, Charpentier, Drouet, and Marcel Bernheim galleries.
 From 1930 he contributed to the salon of the Société des Artistes Indépendants, the Salon des Tuileries, and other group exhibitions.
 He was commissioned by the Portuguese government to paint a large painting on the Algarve for the 1937 Exposition Internationale des Arts et Techniques dans la Vie Moderne in Paris.